Setheum-Labs/launchpad-crowdsales/README.md

 A Launchpad Campaign has three stages in its lifecycle, they are as follows:

 1. **Pre-Funding/Proposal Stage**: The Campaign Creator creates the campaign and sets the Period/TimeCap and HardCap.
 In this stage, the Campaign Creator must submit the proposal to the Governance Council along with a `SubmissionDeposit` required by the protocol.
-There is a `MaxProposals` parameter that limits the number of campaigns that can be proposed at any given time.
-There is a `MaxActivePeriod` that is set on runtime, and all campaigns' TimeCap/`period` must be within the limit of the `MaxActivePeriod`, or else the campaign will not be submitted to the Governance Council.

 2. **Waiting Stage**: The Campaign waits for the appropriate time to start the Campaign.
 The Protocol has a `WaitingPeriod` that is set on runtime, and all campaigns have to wait for that period to start.
-There is a `MaxCampaigns` parameter that limits the number of campaigns that can be active at any given time, therefore that includes the waiting campaigns.

 3. **Funding/Active Stage**: The Campaign can raise funds and sell their tokens to the public in this stage.
 If the `goal` is reached before the `period` to end the campaign, the campaign will be ended and the funds will be distributed to the Campaign Beneficiary and the Crowd/Contributors.